Azure/RGCOPY/rgcopy-docu.md

 In **Archive Mode**, a backup of all disks to cost-effective BLOB storage is created.
 An ARM template that contains the resources of the source RG is also stored in the BLOB storage.
 After that, you could delete the source RG for saving costs.
 You can restore the original source RG using the saved ARM template **in the same region**.
 However, you cannot use RGCOPY for modifying the saved ARM template.
 This might be needed if you have reached your subscription quota for a used VM size at the point in time you want to restore.
 Regardless of this, you can always manually modify the ARM template and deploy it without using RGCOPY.

 >Be careful when deleting the source RG.
-RGCOPY does not copy *all* resources in the source RG (see the list of supported resources above).
+RGCOPY does not copy *all* resources in the source RG (see section [Supported Azure Resources](./rgcopy-docu.md#Supported-Azure-Resources)).
 When using Archive Mode, you should carefully read all warnings in the RGCOPY log file *before* deleting the source RG.

 Archive Mode is activated by RGCOPY parameter switch **`archiveMode`**.
 You must provide parameters `targetRG` and `targetLocation`.
 The target location might or might not be the same as the location of the source RG.
 However, the saved BLOBs can only be used for deploying disks in the target location (region).